FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 What expenses can I spend the PPP loan proceeds on if I want the loan to be forgiven?

 At least 60% percent of the PPP loan must be spent on “payroll costs” in order for the loan to be fully forgiven.
-The SBA is stating that PPP loan forgiveness for “payroll costs” for independent contractors is limited to “owner income replacement,” i.e., a proportionate share of the borrower’s 2019 or 2020 net profit, as reflected in the individual’s 2019 or 2020 Form 1040 Schedule C. The SBA has clarified that, pursuant to the PPP Flexibility Act, borrowers can now attribute up to 2.5 times their 2019 or 2020 IRS Form 1040 Schedule C average monthly net profit as “owner income replacement.”
+The SBA is stating that PPP loan forgiveness for “payroll costs” for independent contractors is limited to: (i) “proprietor expenses” when calculating your PPP loan using the “gross income” formula; and (ii) “owner income replacement” when calculating your PPP loan using the “net profit” formula.
+“Proprietor expenses” are defined as business expenses plus owner compensation and are calculated based on a proportionate share of the borrower’s 2019 or 2020 gross income, as reflected in the individual’s 2019 or 2020 Form 1040 Schedule C. “Owner income replacement” is calculated based on a proportionate share of the borrower’s 2019 or 2020 net profit, as reflected in the individual’s 2019 or 2020 Form 1040 Schedule C. The SBA has clarified that borrowers can now attribute up to 2.5 times their 2019 or 2020 IRS Form 1040 Schedule C average monthly gross income as “proprietor expenses” and up to 2.5 times average monthly net profit as “owner income replacement.”

-Since this amount is equivalent to the maximum PPP loan size for borrowers without employees, these borrowers will now be able to classify 100% of their PPP loan proceeds as forgivable “payroll costs.”
+Since this amount (whether you used the “gross income” or “net profit” loan calculation method) is equivalent to the maximum PPP loan size for borrowers without employees, these borrowers are able to classify 100% of their PPP loan proceeds as forgivable “payroll costs.”
 This means independent contractors will be able to get their PPP loans fully forgiven simply by filling out and submitting the short certification form to their lender.

 No additional forgiveness is provided for retirement or health insurance contributions for self-employed individuals, since such expenses may be paid out of their net self-employment income.

 For the loan to be fully forgivable, any PPP loan proceeds that are not spent on payroll costs must be spent on certain non-payroll costs: namely, mortgage interest payments, rent, and utilities.
-However, keep in mind that pursuant to the PPP Flexibility Act, all loan proceeds for borrowers without employees can now be attributed as “owner income replacement,” and there is no need to attribute any of the loan proceeds to the non-payroll costs category.
+However, keep in mind that all loan proceeds for borrowers without employees can be attributed as “proprietor expenses” or “owner income replacement,” and there is no need to attribute any of the loan proceeds to the non-payroll costs category.

 Do I need to submit any additional supporting documentation with my forgiveness certification form?